EvidenceGlobal Market AccessHealth EconomicsPharma

 4 roadblocks facing orphan medicines seeking to achieve market access in Europe - Economic evidence development

-In this four-part series, we explore the various challenges facing orphan medicines entering the European market and suggest solutions that can help improve patient access.
-In Part 3 of the series, we explore the challenges linked to generating economic evidence.
+In this four-part series, we will explore the various challenges facing orphan medicines entering the European market and offer solutions that can help improve patient access.
+In Part 3 of the series, we will explore the challenges linked to generating economic evidence.

 “It has been accepted that orphan medicinal products are not normal goods, but neither are they luxury goods that you can choose not to have.
 As a society, we do have an inclination to fund those most in need.
 Why this happens is still a matter of debate, but it has been shown that there is willingness to care for those more in need”, says Oriol de Sola-Morales, a former Director of a regional HTA Agency in Spain and founding member of the international body EUnetHTA2 in The European Journal of Health Economics (2019).